Published on 2019-08-19· Updated on 2023-09-11

 It will not respond if your SMTP server is not active.

-These are some of the popular methods to check whether the SMTP connection is active on your machine.
-In case you have installed the SMTP correctly, but still getting an error while sending emails, then please refer this doc for more information.
+The methods mentioned above are widely used to verify the status of the SMTP connection on your machine.
+If you have successfully installed the SMTP server but continue getting errors while sending emails, please refer to this doc for more information.